SoumiaBouch/Where-Have-All-the-Kaczmarz-Iterates-Gone/README.md

 Run the notebook `comparing_bounds_real_data.ipynb` to reproduce experiments that compare the bounds for RK applied to real-world data.

 ### Empirical Validation of Theorem 3.2
-Run the notebook `comparing_bounds_real_data.ipynb` to reproduce experiments that evaluate Theorem 3.2
+Run the notebook `evaluate_theorem_3-2.ipynb` to reproduce experiments that evaluate Theorem 3.2

 ### Limiting Ball of Final RK Iterates
 Run the notebook `limiting_balls_2D.ipynb` to generate visualizations of the limiting balls of the final RK iterates.